 COURSE NUMBER COURSE NAME LENGTH

-(MASL D179113) Defense Cyber Operations 6 Weeks
+(MASL D179113) L3AZR1791130SRA Defense Cyber Operations 6 Weeks

-L3AZR1791130SRA
+STUDENT LOAD - MIN: 4 / MAX: 10

-1. Course Description: This course is designed for students to develop basic operational cyber defense skills and knowledge.
+This course is designed for students to develop basic operational cyber defense skills and knowledge.
 Graduates will gain the essential skills to build a solid security foundation, analyze network captures containing real, malicious network traffic, learn the foundations of security and defending architectures from attack, and look at Mission Defense Team areas and how planning is an important piece to their mission.
 Students will build solid knowledge on the lowest layers of the network.
 They will learn essential UNIX and Linux survival commands.
 They will be introduced to vulnerability assessment and the hacking methodology.
 Through virtual lab exercises they will look at the concept of "thinking like a hacker" to learn techniques to defend from the types of attacks that are commonly conducted against IT networks through powerful methods to analyze the risks.
 Labs will include examining packet captures from actual intrusions and dive deeper into how attackers operate.
 Students will learn the details of protocols such as SMB and SSH, by examining network traffic captures in Wireshark, then will proceed to build network packets "by hand" in order to tunnel secret data in regular traffic.
-Students will learn the details of payload attacks commonly used by attackers and how to take requirements from a Cyber Crew Lead and build filters/visualizations to scope both network traffic and host events.
+Students will learn the details of payload attacks commonly used by attackers and how to take requirements from a Cyber Crew Lead and build filters/ visualizations to scope both network traffic and host events.
 Techniques for scoping will include least frequency analysis of IPs/domains, ports, protocols, data transmission, running processes, services, hostname, drivers, accounts, auto-start and event logs.
 Finally, students will focus on how to use the techniques learned to detect adversary actions to include discovery scans, URL of malicious web download, remote command and control, lateral movement, persistence, data exfiltration, malicious process/executable, and malicious credential usage.
 Students will also be taught to build a customized visualization dashboard to show these indicators of compromise.
 The course instruction includes cyber fundamentals, essential defense tactics, and types of attacks, forensic tools, detection tools, hardening, security analysis, and tactical cyber planning.

-- 2.1.
-Eligibility: This course is designed for Military Officers, Enlisted, and National Police in the grade of E4 O5, or civilian equivalent who work with information technology systems.
-A thorough understanding of Windows & Unix is highly desirable, and three to five years of cyber security experience is required for this course. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements. - 3.
-Other Information: Students are encouraged to support course objectives with their previous experience.
+2.1.
+Eligibility: This course is designed for Military Officers, Enlisted, and National Police in the grade of E4 - O5, or civilian equivalent who work with information technology systems.
+A thorough understanding of Windows & Unix is highly desirable, and three to five years of cyber security experience is required for this course.

+2.2.3.
+Physical: Normal manual dexterity.

+2.3.
+Uniform/Equipment: See General Clothing Requirements.
+All specialized gear will be issued.

+Students are encouraged to support course objectives with their previous experience.